 The SOAC provides a set of guidelines that ensure your safety as well as the protection of the land and its people.
 The most important things to remember are: leave no trace, don’t stay more than 2 or 3 nights in the same place and keep a distance from historic structures, roads, buildings and fields of crops or farm animals.

-If you decide to camp along the Hebridean Way, make yourself familiar with the SOAC rules for camping and stick to then when you’re out and about.
+If you decide to camp along the Hebridean Way, make yourself familiar with the Outdoor Access Code for camping and stick to then when you’re out and about.

 Finding wild camping spots is fairly easy anywhere along the Hebridean Way.
 Look out for flat surfaces with enough soil to securely anchor your tent’s pegs in.
 The drier the ground is the better and if you can find somewhere with a fast-flowing water source nearby it’s even better.